Brian Lake: Hawthorn

 Lake's move to Hawthorn culminated in his first AFL premiership, with Hawthorn defeating and Lake winning the Norm Smith Medal for best on ground.
 Lake played 21 games in his first season as a Hawk, his two goals were kicked against in consecutive weeks.
 In 2014 Lake was involved in an on field incident with North Melbourne's Drew Petrie during their teams' Round 16 match.
 Lake was seen holding Petrie in a strangle-like position on the ground for an extended period of a time before Petrie's teammates dragged Lake away.
 Lake was charged with misconduct by the AFL Match Review Panel and referred straight to the AFL Tribunal for determination.
 Lake went on to win 2 more AFL premierships with Hawthorn in 2014 and 2015, playing a pivotal role in Hawthorn's success.
 This era is the first time Hawthorn have ever won 3 successive premierships in its history.
 Lake announced his retirement on 6 October 2015 after playing his last game for Hawthorn in the 2015 AFL Grand Final and winning his 3rd AFL premiership.

 Criminal history

-In January 2013, Lake and his then wife were locked up for four hours after a drunken altercation following the Portsea Polo.
+In January 2013, Lake and his wife were locked up for four hours after a drunken altercation following the Portsea Polo.
 In July 2018, Lake spent five nights in a Japanese prison after being arrested after a drunken bar fight in Osaka.
 On 4 April 2019, Lake was arrested and charged with a series of offences including theft, criminal damage, stalking and entering a place likely to cause a breach of peace.

 Personal life

 At Christmas 2007 he legally changed his name from "Brian Harris" to "Brian Lake" in order to continue his father's family name.
 Lake currently resides in Caroline Springs, a suburb in Melbourne's west.
-He now is actively coaching the Caroline Springs Football Club after formally playing for them.
+He now is actively coaching the Caroline Springs Football Club after formerly playing for them.
 He was a contestant on Australian Survivor: Champions vs. Contenders, ultimately coming in third place.